wofr06/marblerun/README.md

 ### AUTHOR
-If you found bugs or have marble runs you like to share then you can contact me by email: Wolfgang Friebel, <wp.friebel@gmail.com>
+If you found bugs or have marble runs you like to share then you can contact me.
 If you have ideas for improvements, can provide translations or like to contribute code or patches then I would like to hear from you as well.

 ## COPYRIGHT AND LICENCE